hetjagani/Video-Analytics-Software/README.md

         One can use different modules from the code.
 The code is simple to understand and different implementations of the modules are implemented in `object_detector` directory.
 Different pretrained models are stored in `object_detector/data/` directory.
+You have to download weights for the models.
+The weights can be downloaded from above darknet link.